Doing Work Yourself vs. Hiring Others

 Repair Costs vs. Value

 If you do the work yourself or with others, watch your costs but don’t be cheap.
 Sometimes the low bid or the cheapest thing is not the best business decision.
 I was at a meeting where a carpet contractor was talking about what happens to the cheap carpets.
 They crush in the high traffic areas and need to be replaced after each tenant.
-They might be cheaper, but if you invest in nylon carpet it will last four to six years, so you have that same carpet through several tenants.
+They might be cheaper, but if you invest in nylon carpet it will last four to six years, so you extend your replacement cycle and lessen your costs.
 It ends up being a better bargain even if you had to spend a little more.

 Build a vendor relationship.
 Look for small contractors who can do all the things you can’t or don’t want to do. they will give you a break in price or give you better service knowing that they are dealing with your own home and your rental property.
 This builds a relationship that makes things less expensive and easier on you.